-This Newsletter was issued following the Plains Rally and has been e-mailed to all BTRDA Rally Series and MAXXIS MSA English Rally Championship competitors, sponsors and event organisers.
+This Newsletter was issued following the ATL Carlisle Stages and has been e-mailed to all BTRDA Rally Series and MAXXIS MSA English Rally Championship competitors, sponsors and event organisers.

 Newsletter No 3 / 2018